AdRoll/baker/content/en/docs/How To/create_output.md

 the output component is closed by Baker when all the records have been processed (in case of a batch execution) or when an interruption starts (in case of a SIGINT signal from the user).

-Until that moment, the output component must continuosly read new records, processing them.
+Until that moment, the output component must continuously read new records, processing them.

 The `OutputRecord.Fields` slice contains the string values of the fields that the user choose to send to the output configuring the